woojean/woojean.github.io/_posts/交易/2022/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Twenty-three
 Meditation, on the other hand, gradually quiets the mind.
-It is more powerful than prayer or guided imagery or affirmations since it marks a turning point — the first step from talking to listening, from visualizing to watching.To do this, meditation makes use of a particular quality of the mind, which is that the mind can only focus on one thing at a time.
-It can and does move very rapidly from one thing to another, but at a given instant it can only be occupied with one thing.
+It is more powerful than prayer or guided imagery or affirmations since it marks a turning point — the first step from talking to listening, from visualizing to watching.
+To do this, meditation makes use of a particular quality of the mind, which is that the mind can only focus on one thing at a time. <font color=red>It can and does move very rapidly from one thing to another, but at a given instant it can only be occupied with one thing</font>.

 If, then, the mind is held to a single object, other things are excluded.
-So meditation can be one-pointedness, keeping the mind focused and concentrated on one object.
-When attention wanders from the object we just gently bring the attention back to it.
-And we do so without condemning our wandering, for to do so would be to wander again. **Meditation does not involve thinking or feeling about the object in anyway.
+So meditation can be one-pointedness, keeping the mind focused and concentrated on one object. <font color=red>When attention wanders from the object we just gently bring the attention back to it.
+And we do so without condemning our wandering, for to do so would be to wander again</font>. **Meditation does not involve thinking or feeling about the object in anyway.
 We just focus on the object without adding anything.**

 The object of meditation can be almost anything.
-It canbe a mantra or a mandala, an internal image or sound, or an unanswerable question or paradoxical statement (a koan).
+It can be a mantra or a mandala, an internal image or sound, or an unanswerable question or paradoxical statement (a koan).
 It can be a picture of an avatar or a particular movement or pose by the body (tai-chi, sufi dancing, yoga).
 The object can be pain or the breath or a pair of eyes (tratak); it can be a candle flame, the sky, a rock or a flower.
 The object itself is not all that important.
 What makes the difference is holding one’s attention to it.

 A well-developed meditation prevents our tapes from surfacing and thus quiets down the mind.
 It can give a taste of Reality by keeping tapes and programs out of consciousness.That taste can be a real eye-opener and can **spur our efforts on the spiritual path**.
 And meditation can bring about states of intense rapture, referred to as absorption levels or *jhanic* states.It can bring about lovely, exquisite images.
 It can bring about psychic powers of various kinds.